johager/ATracks/README.md

 This is my capstone project for the Devmountain iOS App Developer Bootcamp.

-The app tracks a user's activity using GPS locations and HelthKit steps.
+The app tracks a user's activity using GPS locations and HealthKit steps.

 Data is persisted locally using CoreData.